Can your phone get a virus?

 Malicious software may not be the only reason for the phone slowing down, or frequent hangs and crashes.
 However, you will need to check for them if your performance is not as good as it should be.

 Sometimes, a malware infiltration can be apparent, while in other cases, the user may not even know when it is working in the background.
 The best way for us to be safe is to check for unauthorized installations and take prevention methods frequently.

 How Do I Avoid Getting Malware on My Android Phone?

-The first line of defence against android malware is not getting them in the first place.
+The first line of defence against Android malware is not getting them in the first place.
 For this, you need to develop healthy phone habits.
-Here are some things you should do to avoid malware attacks in your Android phone:
+Here are some things you should do to avoid malicious attacks in your Android phone:

 - Only download apps from a trusted App Store.
 Try to stick with Google Play Store, and be extra careful when you are downloading from a third-party app store.

 - If you’re planning to download from an alternative app store, always go for a reliable and safe one.

 - Only visit trusted websites on your phone.
 While using a website, look at your browser if it has a padlock icon or the https: encryption.
 You should close the site if it only has an ‘HTTP’ before the domain name.